 Mushrooms are being used to grow packages

-This styrofoam-like packaging material is made of fungus roots and residues from farming.
+This Styrofoam-like packaging material is made of fungus roots and residues from farming.
 After use this can be broken down in the compost at home.
 Using mushrooms inherent growth power, packaging can be manufactured with minimal energy use.
 The manufacturing process begins by mixing fungus sprouts, or mycelia, with seedlings or other residues from agriculture.
-Mycelet consists of a network of wire-like cells that act as a natural adhesive.
+Mycelium consists of a network of wire-like cells that act as a natural adhesive.

 Without the need for either light, water or chemical additives, the mycelium grows by and around the residues to the desired packaging form.
 After one week, growth is stopped by a drying and heat treatment process.
-The result is a fully natural composite material that has similar material properties like synthetic foam plastics such as styrofoam.
+The result is a fully natural composite material that has similar material properties like synthetic foam plastics such as Styrofoam.

-An environmentally friendly alternative to styrofoam
+An environmentally friendly alternative to Styrofoam

 In cases where synthetic plastics are collected, the recycling process also requires a lot of energy due to the long polymer chains that the plastics contain.
 Different additives and blending of different types of plastics also means that plastic recycling often results in “down-cycling”, that is, an impure blend material with deteriorated properties and quality.